28 of the best horror films on Netflix right now - TheNewsTrace

 Cam

 Madeline Brewer steals the present on this gritty psychological thriller set in the salacious world of on-line webcam pornography.
-Her character, Alice, turns into more and more obsessive about being #1, and resorts to more and more daring and excessive measures to climb the rating system, culminating with a pretend suicide broadcast that proves sufficient to nudge her into the prime 50.
-Quickly after, her identification is copied by a mysterious doppelgänger, resulting in an intense hunt for the wrongdoer.
+Her character, Alice, turns into more and more obsessive about being #1, and resorts to more and more daring and excessive measures to climb the rating system, culminating with a faux suicide broadcast that proves sufficient to nudge her into the high 50.
+Quickly after, her id is copied by a mysterious doppelgänger, resulting in an intense hunt for the wrongdoer.

 Screenwriter Isa Mazzei – a former cam lady herself – drew on her personal experiences of exploitation in the business as she crafted the story.
-Initially imagined as a documentary, Mazzei felt a horror film was the solely approach to painting the underbelly of the business, with quite a few cries for assist to the police and different authorities going unheeded and written off as a consequence of the nature of her profession.
+Initially imagined as a documentary, Mazzei felt a horror film was the solely strategy to painting the underbelly of the business, with quite a few cries for assist to the police and different authorities going unheeded and written off on account of the nature of her profession.
 A contemporary horror for contemporary audiences.

 Watch Cam on Netflix